kappter/blocktime/grok/README.markdown

      - `styles.css` (styling)
      - `script.js` (logic and PDF export)
 2. **Run the App**:
+   - Place all files in the same directory.
    - Open `index.html` in a modern web browser (e.g., Chrome, Firefox, Safari) on desktop or mobile.
+   - For best results, use a local server (e.g., `python -m http.server` and access `http://localhost:8000`) to avoid file protocol issues.
-   - No server or local installation is required; the app uses pure HTML, CSS, and JavaScript.
+   - No additional installation is required; the app uses pure HTML, CSS, and JavaScript.
 3. **Dependencies**:
    - Internet connection for CDNs:
      - Chart.js (`https://cdn.jsdelivr.net/npm/chart.js`) for the pie chart.